These Cajun Salmon Tacos are served with a quick and easy Avocado and Lime dressing for a tasty 30 minute meal for all the family.

 To make the Avocado and Lime Dressing:

 - Blend all of the ingredients together until smooth.
-Add a little water if you like, to make a thin, runny sauce.
+Add a little water to make a thin, runny sauce if you like.

 To serve:

 - Toast the wraps so they are crunchy and brown.
-You can do this by folding over and popping into the toasted slots (genius!) or for 3 or 4 minutes in the oven whilst the salmon is finishing cooking.
-(See Note 5).
+You can do this by folding over and popping into the toasted slots, or for 3-4 minutes in the oven while the salmon is finishing cooking.
+(See notes)

 - When the salmon is cooked, peel it from the skin and break into large chunks.